rimelek/learn-docker/pages/advanced/kernel-namespaces-network.rst

 address so processes running inside the container could use this IP to access a webservice listening on it.

-Sometimes you don't want a containerized process to access the internet, because you don't trust an application and you want to test or run in without internet access for security reasons indefinitely.
+Sometimes you don't want a containerized process to access the internet, because you don't trust an application and you want to test or run it without internet access for security reasons indefinitely.
 This is when "internal networks" can help.

 .. image:: https://ams03pap003files.storage.live.com/y4mppUzYKGFL3m29qkojJsrZ04p08epKXHllkDNM1T_mfW8KyEZ9MFmklxHqUrSWfo66V0YfA4XWalAHO5jTW76fuNjiwaM_Rea1VIUOZOTBmmfJFKqIBqPKat9Ytnoq6AnIqpM5icNg6jjPZ44Y2HCn6xeppNz4vmAUKiqz0lYOvQwofrUkKUOe-zeXrqMvtEZ?width=660&height=371&cropmode=none
   :width: 660
   :height: 371

+.. _internal_network_port_forward:

+Containers don't accept port forwards on IP addresses in internal networks so it is not just rejecting outgoing traffic to the outside world, but also rejecting incoming requests from other networks.

 You can create a user-defined Docker network which will have a new bridge.
 If you also define that network as "internal" using the following command for example